 A shop in a beautiful part of Fife, filled with a wide selection of yarn.

-Soon to be the home of the new V&A Museum of Design, Dundee has a rich textile heritage.
-While we're waiting for the museum to open, there's enough textile related sights in Dundee for it to be worth a stop.
+The home of the new V&A Museum of Design, Dundee has a rich textile heritage.
+As well as the design museum, there are other textile related sights in Dundee worth a visit.

 Fluph is the home of Rusty Ferret yarns and also has selection of other fun knittery things.
 There's a knit night there on a Thursday, if you are missing knitting company on your travels.

 A museum dedicated to the less glamorous end of the fibre world - industrial jute production.